Akashi Ikeda is the Niigata Bureau Chief of The Sankei Shimbun.

-Eiji Honma is a staff writer of the Sankei Shimbun News Department.
+Eiji Homma is a staff writer of the Sankei Shimbun Culture News Department.

 Gen Koganezaki is a staff writer for the Sankei Shimbun.

-Grant Newsham is a senior research fellow at the Japan Forum for Strategic Studies and a retired United States Marine Officer.
-He was the the first US Marine liaison officer to the Japan Ground Self Defense force and was instrumental in promoting the JSDF’s initial moves towards an amphibious capability.
+Grant Newsham is a retired United States Marine Officer and a former U.S. diplomat with many years’ experience in Japan.
+He was the first US Marine liaison officer to the Japan Ground Self Defense force and was instrumental in promoting the JSDF’s initial moves towards an amphibious capability.

 Hideo Miyashita is the Sankei Shimbun Berlin bureau chief.